curry-packages/failfree/README.md

 However, it can be used to verify that the following operation is non-failing:

-    readLine = do
+    readCommand = do
-      putStr "Input a non-empty string:"
+      putStr "Input a command:"
       s <- getLine
-      if null s then readLine
+      let ws = words s
-                else do putStr "First char: "
+      if null ws then readCommand
-                        putStrLn (head s)
+                 else processCommand (head ws) (tail ws)

-Techniques to verify non-failing properties:
+The following techniques to verify non-failing properties are used:

-1. Test whether the operation is pattern-completely defined (i.e., branches on all patterns in all or-branches) for all inputs satisfying the non-failing precondition(!).
+1. Test whether the operation is pattern-completely defined (i.e., branches on all patterns in all or-branches) for all inputs satisfying the non-failing precondition.
-   If not -> possibly failing
+   If this is not the case, the operation is possibly failing.

-2. Test whether the operations called in the right-hand side are used with satisfied non-failing preconditions for all inputs satisfying the non-failing precondition(!).
+2. Test whether the operations called in the right-hand side are used with satisfied non-failing preconditions for all inputs satisfying the non-failing precondition.

 3. Test whether a call to `Prelude.fail` is unreachable, e.g., in